Child Support Attorneys: We Represent You and Your Children

 - Gross Income of Both Parents

-- Education, Childcare, Medical Care and Other Financial Needs
+- Education, Childcare, Medical Care and Other Needs

-Florida has specific guideline that is utilized to determine the amount of child support that a parent should be paying.
-The combined monthly income of the parents is the primary factor as well as the number of children that are involved in the situation.
+Moreover, Florida has a specific guideline that is used to decide the amount of support that a parent should be paying.
+Likewise, the combined monthly income of the parents is the main factor as well as the number of children that are involved.

 The finances that income is based upon are listed below.

 - Bonuses and Commissions

 - Disability Benefits

 - Income from Trusts, Estates or Royalties